discountry/chatgpt-toolbox/README.md

 ## What's the difference?

-What's the difference between Toolbox to other chatgpt UI?
+What is the difference between Toolbox and other ChatGPT UIs?

-ChatGPT Toolbox does not has any backend service.
-You'll use your own api-key to call from your browser to openai service directly.
+ChatGPT Toolbox does not have any backend service.

+You will use your own API key to directly call OpenAI's service from your browser.

+You can create any tool by appending the prompt to the URL and sharing it with anyone.

 ## Pages